barakovic/COMMIT/doc/tutorials/visualizationTool/README.md

 - **Visualize the streamlines with the directionally-encoded color**
 ![direction](https://github.com/LorisPilotto/COMMIT/blob/pilotto_project/doc/tutorials/visualizationTool/direction.png)
 By moving the slider showed by the arrow you can change the colormap.
-Putting the slider on the left allows you to see a mapping between streamlines and their weight.
-By puting the slider on the right you can see the streamlines with a directionally-encoded color (other functionalities are still available).
+Putting the slider on the left allows you to see a mapping between streamlines and their weights.
+By setting the slider on the right you can see the streamlines with a directionally-encoded color (other functionalities are still available).

 - **Button to save the image and to show a graph of the weights**
 ![butons](https://github.com/LorisPilotto/COMMIT/blob/pilotto_project/doc/tutorials/visualizationTool/butons.png)